-This document describes a failure that occurs in Cisco Unified Contact Center Express (UCCE) when you attempt to add a new Peripheral Interface Manager (PIM) to a Peripheral Gateway (PG) that runs in Duplex mode before the services on both PGs are deactivated.
+This document describes a failure that occurs in Cisco Unified Contact Center Enterprise (UCCE) when you attempt to add a new Peripheral Interface Manager (PIM) to a Peripheral Gateway (PG) that runs in Duplex mode before the services on both PGs are deactivated.
 A solution to this problem is also described.

 The creation of new PIMs is an easy task in all versions of UCCE, which requires that you simply complete a PG setup or Intelligent Contact Management (ICM) setup (dependent upon the version), and add the appropriate PIM configuration.

 Since PGs usually run in Duplex mode, administrators might be tempted to minimize downtime and perform this task on one side while the other side is active and handles calls.
 However, this is likely to fail because it leaves the newly-installed PIMs with an invalid configuration and in an idle state on both PGs.